DawidAntosz/Servo_controler_PWM/README.md

 # Servo controler PWM

 Project of 6 channel PWM generator on Atmega328P-PU with 2x16 lcd which displays the number of ports used and specific value.<br />
-The remaining ports PC0, PC1, PC2, PC3 according to the possibilities for general use.<br />
+The remaining ports PC0, PC1, PC2, PC3 according to the possibilities for general use, example connection of two joysticks.<br />
 Powering the servos from an external source.

 #### Value setting: